mickfuzz/phd4/chapters/2022-4-3-Results-Missions.md

   - what exists for game making community
 - Methodology - journal, evolution of design, video analysis,
 - Chapter Findings -
- - emergence of focusing of Design Patterns
+ - emergence of focusing of Design Patterns - currenyly as different chapter - Results Design
  - focusing on Design Patterns
- - use of design patterns for navigation
+ - Use of design patterns as a communicative tool
 - Discussion -
+  - Cultural
+  - social
+  - personal

 <!-- This chapter builds towards a Matrix that could be included in a concluding chapter.
 https://docs.google.com/document/d/1DRgpgIUfq5XIktYy-lX4WlviUDnffNc0v8SOeLGgHho/edit